 Sand Pit and Swings

-Around the bottom of the rope slide tower is a large sand pit, with a digger and mounds to climb over.
-It is worthwhile bringing along some sand toys, particularly if your kids are little.
+Around the bottom of the rope slide tower is a large sand pit, with a digger and mounds to climb over – or slide down!
+It’s worthwhile bringing along some sand toys, particularly if your kids are little.

-In this area, you will find a spinning donut disc as well as some swings – one large birds nest swing, a toddler swing and kids swing.
-And on the other side of the path, there are two flying foxes with sand underneath.
+In this area, you will find a large birds nest swing and flying foxes with sand underneath.

 Thankfully there are a few shaded spots here under the shade sails over the bottom of the slides.

-While the slides are definitely a drawcard, the hidden surprise and what sets this park apart from others is the obstacle course.
+While the slides are definitely a draw card, the hidden surprise and what sets this park apart from others is the obstacle course.
 It opened at the end of 2016 and covers 7,500 square metres.
-My two preschoolers and I spent a lot of time on the various obstacles set amongst the trees, along with a lot of other kids of all different ages.
+Even when my kids were preschoolers, they loved spending a lot of time on the various obstacles.
 There are tyre and rope climbing walls, treetop walk, climbing mound, large walking see-saw and two more flying foxes.

 Exercise Equipment and Foosball